 7.08.
 Pets.
 No animals shall be raised, bred, or kept on any Lot except dogs, cats, or other household pets kept for the personal enjoyment of the occupants.
 Livestock may not be kept on any Lot, and no animals shall be kept for commercial breeding purposes, including but not limited to puppy mills or other high-volume breeding operations.
 No savage or dangerous pets may be kept on the Property, and no pet shall be allowed if such pet constitutes an unreasonable annoyance, inconvenience, or nuisance to any other Owner.
 If the Board receives any complaint that an animal constitutes such an unreasonable nuisance, the Board shall afford the Owner of such animal notice and opportunity for hearing, and if the Board finds that such animal constitutes an unreasonable annoyance, inconvenience, or nuisance, the Board may require that such animal be removed from the Property.

 No pet shall be permitted upon the Common Elements unless it can be easily and immediately carried or leashed by a person that can control the pet.
-Each Owner shall clean up immediately after his or her pet if an accident occurs.
+Each Owner shall immediately clean up any discharge from his or her pet.
 All pets shall be registered or inoculated as required by law.
 Each owner shall hold the Association harmless from any claim resulting from any action of his or her pet and shall repair at his or her expense any damage to the Common Elements caused by his or her pet.
-If any owner violates these rules more than twice in any twelve-month period, then in addition to any fines provided in the Declaration, the Board shall have the right to require the owner to remove the pet from the Common Area after notice and opportunity for hearing.
+If any owner violates these rules more than twice in any twelve-month period, then in addition to any fines provided in the Declaration, the Board shall have the right to require the owner to remove the pet from the Common Element areas after notice and opportunity for hearing.

 The Board may adopt Rules and Regulations concerning animals which are more restrictive than the provisions of this Declaration.
 The Board may also adopt a rule prohibiting certain pets which is more restrictive than the provisions of this Declaration, except that such rule shall not apply to animals residing on the Property at the time such rule is adopted.
 In any event, the Board at any time may require that any animal found to be an unreasonable annoyance, inconvenience, or nuisance be removed as provided hereinabove.